On ringing the head office to query the language in the ‘Bob for Nature’ campaign letter I received.

-I rang the head office.
 Could someone please explain the sentence to me “despite our efforts…..ancient woodlands destroyed, hedgerows flailed and uprooted, fields forsaken – and a staggering 60% of our species in decline”?
 They were most apologetic.
-It was not intended for me as an existing member, but was targeting those who had never even heard of the word ‘nature’, dare say those in socio-economic classes ‘lower’ than your own?
+It was not intended for me as an existing member, but was ‘targeting those who had never even heard of the word nature, dare say those not in your socio-economic class?’

-The Communicate audience shifted uneasily in their seats at my talk on how we can be braver, more honest in talking openly about conservation to a largely disinterested highly urbanised society.
 ‘We risk losing members if we tell the truth‘ was a chillingly common refrain from the floor.
-It did beg the question as to which departments actually ‘run’ some of the organisations.
+It did beg the question as to which departments actually ‘run’ some of the conservation organisations.

 I believe we, as society, are more savvy in being able to handle more honesty around complex conservation, have conflated matters explained (wildlife conservation and animal welfare are separate matters) and work together in defending what we hold dear without getting too defensive or offended by tough questions.

-So, rather than just hoping for the best, why not give up hope and take action in going to see a farmer to ask them your own tough questions in what they are doing to both feed us and look after nature for all of us.
+So, rather than just hoping for the best, virtue signalling en-masse, why not take action in going to see a farmer, forester, biologist, gamekeeper to ask them your own tough questions in what they are doing to look after nature for all of us.

 Revised Sept 2018